uchidalab/assignment/2_MedicalImageClassification/README.md

 0 is no tumor, 1 is with tumor.

 ## Method
-* Use the data in the train directory as training data to classify the data in the test directory.
+* Use data in the train directory as training data to classify data in the test directory.
-* Use the data in the val directory as validation data to adjust the number of epochs and hyperparameters.
+* Use data in the val directory as validation data to adjust the number of epochs and hyperparameters.
 * You can use any classifier, and it is even better to try multiple ones!
 * If you try multiple classifiers, it is strongly recommended to include a convolutional neural network.
 * FYI: The recognition rate is about 85~90% using [VGG-16](https://arxiv.org/abs/1409.1556).